PLSysSec/lio/lio/examples/dclabels.md

 -----

-Compute the integrity components of the joins:
+Now, compute the integrity component of the current label:

 #### Example 3